Revised February 2020, October 2013, October 2006, April 1994

 Originally approved September 1990

-The American College of Emergency Physicians (ACEP) recognizes the need for mental and physical health and well-being among emergency physicians.
+The American College of Emergency Physicians (ACEP) recognizes the need for mental and physical health and well-being among emergency physicians, while assuring patient safety.

 Personal health problems including physical or mental illness, injury, aging, burnout, circadian rhythm disruption, substance use disorders, and other conditions can detract from physician performance, and may interfere with a physician’s ability to engage safely in patient care.
 Personal and professional stressors not rising to the level of health problems may also hinder a physician’s ability to function effectively in the workplace.